-platformOS Check ✅ - A linter for platformOS
+platformOS Check ✅ - A Linter for platformOS

 Supported Checks

-PlatformOS Check currently checks for the following:
+PlatformOS Check currently performs the following checks:

 ✅ Liquid syntax errors